davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 5.8.9 =

+* Tweaks to Event Options screen, routine for automatically adding a Calendar page (uses block format for WordPress 5.0)

+= 5.8.8 =

+* After registration, form is no longer displayed on the confirmation page unless the user clicks Update RSVP link (removes a source of confusion)
+* Adding API endpoints /wp-json/rsvpmaker/v1/future /wp-json/rsvpmaker/v1/types /wp-json/rsvpmaker/vi/type/slug-goes-here
+* Fixed display of event types in RSVPMaker Upcoming Events block

+= 5.8.6 =

+* Fix to coupon codes
+* Multiple Admissions option for pricing (Example: reserving a table of 6, rather than counting host/guests individually)

 = 5.8.5 =